makerfactoryio/docs/docs/development-boards/esp32/grove.md

 The component **GROVE** provides eight connectors for the **Grove System** from Seeed Studio.
 These connectors are four digital connectors (named from *DIGITAL1* to *DIGITAL4*), two analog connectors (named from *ANALOG1* to *ANALOG2*), I2C and UART.

+!!! example
+    An example project for the Arduino IDE is coming soon.

 ESP Board | grove connector
 --- | ---
 <img src="/images/esp32/block_grove.png"  width="30%"> | CN200 up to CN207